llvm/llvm-blog-www/content/posts/2023-11-20-tools-for-learning-llvm-tablegen.md

 one or the other.
 Knowing which one is confusing you is a big advantage to finding help.

-For any given task there are probably one or two "things built with" you need to understand and even then not entirely.
+For any task there are probably one or two "things built with TableGen" that you need to understand, and even then not entirely.

-Do not think that the TableGen journey (for lack of a less grand term) ends with understanding its many uses.
-If you could get there it would be an end of a sort, but you really do not need to and hardly anyone does.
+Do not think that your TableGen journey must end with understanding its many uses.
+That's one possible goal, but it is not rquired, and hardly anyone achieves it.
 Instead put your energy into the things that really interest you.

 # Compiler Explorer